B2B Buyer Journey Glossary

 Intent Signals

-Intent signals are behavioral indicators that suggest a prospect's readiness to purchase, including content downloads, pricing page visits, competitor research, and third-party data signals.
-Intent scoring helps prioritize sales outreach and personalize marketing engagement when buyers prefer to research independently before sales contact.
-Bombora data shows that accounts showing intent signals convert 7x higher than those without signals.
+Intent signals are behavioral indicators that suggest a prospect's readiness to purchase.
+Content downloads, pricing page visits, competitor research, and third-party data signals all qualify.
+Intent scoring helps prioritize sales outreach and personalize marketing engagement, particularly when buyers are deep in independent research and not yet willing to talk to a rep. Bombora data shows that accounts showing intent signals convert 7x higher than those without signals.
+That gap is too large to ignore.

 Related terms: